rhk7913/docker.github.io/index.md

 Name your virtual machine, preferably something that references Ubuntu.

-Set the maximum disk size to 25 GB and select "Split virtual disk as a single file" for the specified disk capacity step.
+Set the maximum disk size to 25 GB and select "Store virtual disk as a single file" for the specified disk capacity step.

 Select "Customize Hardware..." and set the memory to 6 GB.